 Cockatiels are able to talk but only at a minimum level.
 They can also mimic some noises outside and inside the house, such as other birds or phones and alarm clocks.
 They are known to whistle and chirp when they feel happy, but they are also prone to a variety of different sounds depending on the situation.

-Cockatiels will scream if they are startled or sense danger but also if they are bored or lonely.
-They sometimes will hiss if they are trying to intimidate you or another bird and are likely to follow a hiss with a bite.
+A Cockatiel will scream if it’s startled or senses danger but also if it’s bored or lonely.
+It sometimes will hiss if it’s trying to intimidate you or another bird and is likely to follow the hiss with a bite.
 Think of it as a warning system.

 Albino Cockatiel Colors and Markings